Wage subsidy loss 'major blow' to Auckland, business leader calls for extension

 Ardern confirmed on Sunday the wage subsidy scheme, already extended to September, would not continue.

-“We've clearly signal that a wage subsidy is not something that can continue on in the never-never,” she said.
+“We've clearly signalled that a wage subsidy is not something that can continue on in the never-never,” she said.

 “It would delay the critical work that businesses may need to do to pivot in the new Covid environment, and businesses themselves have said that they think that continuing for too long, could run the risk of being harmful for the long term resilience of some of those businesses.”